| All

 units at Sky@eleven have been fetching upwards of $1,000 psf on the resale

 market.
 During the launch, the highest price recorded was $1,200 psf.
+Based on the average transacted price of

 $975 psf, total revenue from the project is estimated to exceed $650